matthew-scherf/Only-One/README.md

 Objection: The formal system fails to capture authentic Advaita, or formalization inherently distorts non-dual realization.
 This would be a meta-refutation, not claiming the system is internally inconsistent, but that it's the wrong kind of system to capture this subject matter.

-This objection has philosophical force, but truth claims are public, so if Advaita makes truth claims about the nature of reality, those claims must be examinable by reason, or are, otherwise, not claims, but merely personal expressions.
+Truth claims are public, so if Advaita makes truth claims about the nature of reality, those claims must be examinable by reason, or are, otherwise, not claims, but merely personal expressions.
 The system doesn't claim to produce realization, rather it demonstrates logical consistency and derives consequences.
 The map isn't the territory, but an accurate map proves the territory isn't logically impossible to navigate, and formalization shows that non-dual metaphysics is at minimum logically coherent, removing it from the category of "incoherent mysticism."

 It's a valid philosophical concern about scope that doesn't undermine the system's claims within its domain.